ansys/pystk/doc/source/api/ansys/stk/core/uicore/UiToolbar.rst

 UiToolbar
 =========

-.. py:class:: UiToolbar
+.. py:class:: ansys.stk.core.uicore.UiToolbar

-   Bases: py:obj:`~IUiToolbar`
+   Bases: py:obj:`~ansys.stk.core.uicore.IUiToolbar`

    Represents a toolbar abstraction.
 Provides methods and properties to manipulate the position and the state of the toolbar.

-.. py:currentmodule:: ansys.stk.core.uicore
+.. py:currentmodule:: UiToolbar

 Overview
 --------